yairm210/Unciv/docs/uniques.md

 Example: "Requires a [Library] in all cities"

 Applicable to: Building

-#### Not displayed as an available construction without [buildingName/tech/resource/policy]
-Example: "Not displayed as an available construction without [buildingName/tech/resource/policy]"

-Applicable to: Building, Unit

 #### Must be on [terrainFilter]
 Example: "Must be on [Grassland]"